-A reference copy of this policy will be located on the confidential UTC Sharepoint where the appropriate staff can access.
+A reference copy of this policy will be located on the UTC Sharepoint in the Key Documents & Policies folder where the appropriate staff can access.

 2.2 Advice on common medical conditions

 Posters identifying the symptoms of common conditions and what to do in an emergency relating to: anaphylaxis, asthma, diabetes, seizures and meningitis will be displayed in key locations around the UTC.